iluwatar/java-design-patterns/guarded-suspension/README.md

 ---
-title: "Guarded Suspension Pattern in Java: Efficient Concurrency Control"
+title: "Guarded Suspension Pattern in Java: Ensuring Safe Concurrency in Critical Sections"
+shortTitle: Guarded Suspension
 description: "Learn about the Guarded Suspension design pattern in Java.
 Understand its implementation for efficient concurrency control, with real-world examples and code snippets."
 category: Concurrency
 language: en